Using over-the-counter drugs to treat cold symptoms

 Oral decongestants (pills or syrups taken by the mouth) are drugs from the same family as adrenaline (a hormone that acts on blood vessels).
 They are given to reduce swelling and stuffiness in the nose due to colds.
 Decongestants can offer some relief, but they won’t cure the problem and can cause a fast heartbeat, restlessness, or insomnia (not able to sleep) in children.

 Antihistamines are usually used to dry up a runny nose or reduce sneezing caused by allergies.
 They can also ease itching from things like hives, chickenpox or insect bites.
 Antihistamines won’t help someone with a cold.
+They can actually present side effects, such as drowsiness, if used for the treatment of a cold.

 Nasal drops or sprays

 Nose drops or nose sprays that contain normal saline (a weak salt water solution) can be used to soften the mucus in the nose and help your child breathe better.
 Do not use nasal drops or sprays that contain drugs.
+You should not use hypertonic (3% or extra strong) nasal drops without talking to your doctor.

 Pain and fever relievers

 The most common OTC pain relievers are acetylsalicylic acid (ASA), acetaminophen and ibuprofen.
-Products with acetylsalicylic acid (such as Aspirin) should not be given to children and teenagers for fever from colds, chickenpox and influenza because it can cause Reyes syndrome, a sickness that can cause brain and liver damage.
+Products with acetylsalicylic acid (such as Aspirin) should not be given to children and teenagers for fever from colds, chickenpox and influenza (flu) because it can cause Reyes syndrome, a sickness that can cause brain and liver damage.

 For fever and mild to moderate pain in children, you should use acetaminophen or ibuprofen.
 Acetaminophen is found in products such as Tylenol, Tempra, Panadol and others.
 Ibuprofen is found in products such as Advil or Motrin.
 They come in drops for infants, liquid for toddlers, and chewable tablets for older children.